BZoennchen/Pages/_drafts/musical-interrogation-IV.md

 series: "Musical Interrogation"
 ---

+>Recurrent models trained in practice are effectively feed-forward.
+>This could happen either because truncated backpropagation through time cannot learn patterns significantly longer than k steps, or, more provocatively, because models trainable by gradient descent cannot have long-term memory. -- John Miller

 This time in the series we use the most famous model architecture for generative purposes: the **Transformer** {% cite vaswani:2017 %}.

 The Transformer was introduced in 2017 by the authors of *Attention Is All You Need* {% cite vaswani:2017 %} to basically replace *recurrency* with *attention*.